theknoxinator/AoC/Python/README.md

 * 2017 Day 7 / 2018 Day 7/8 - Making and using a tree
 * 2017 Day 17 / 2018 Day 14 - Making and using a linked list
 * 2019 Day 7/9/11 - Simulating a computer program (intcode)
-* 2020 Day 8 - Simulating a computer program (assembly)
+* 2017 Day 23 / 2020 Day 8 - Simulating a computer program (assembly)
 * 2020 Day 18 - Expression parsing (aka reading a math formula)
+* 2018 Day 22 - Actual good implementation of pathfinding using heap

 ## 2021
 **Part 1 Completed:** 8/25